universityofleeds/philtaylorpapers/README.md

 # Phil Taylor Papers

-## originally made available at media.leeds.ac.uk/papers
+## Archive originally made available at media.leeds.ac.uk/papers

 Professor Phil Taylor, Professor of International Communications, one of the field's outstanding scholars and a founding member of the Institute of Communications Studies at the University of Leeds, died in December 2010.